With the UK on lockdown and many businesses shut, hundreds of thousands of people across the country require financial help.

 For salaried workers - the Coronavirus Job Retention Scheme

-- Any employer in the UK eligible via HMRC
+Any employer in the UK eligible via HMRC

-Government grants will cover 80 percent of the salary of retained workers up to a total of £2,500 a month.
+Government grants will cover 80 per cent of the salary of retained workers up to a total of £2,500 a month.

 This is intended to cover workers whom their employer is unable to pay, or are unable to work due to the coronavirus outbreak.

-They will become 'furloughed' and should not be working while under the scheme.
+They will become "furloughed" and should not be working while under the scheme.

 Mr Sunak said there were unlimited funds available for this scheme.

 For freelancers and the self-employed - the Self-Employed Income Support Scheme

-- Mr Sunak said the minimum income floor for Universal Credit is to be suspended, meaning all those who are self-employed can access Universal Credit at the rate equivalent to statutory sick pay for employees - currently £94.25 a week.
+The minimum income floor for is to be suspended, meaning all those who are self-employed can access Universal Credit at the rate equivalent to statutory sick pay for employees - currently £94.25 a week.

 Universal Credit and tax credit boost

-- The standard Universal Credit allowance and the Working Tax Credit basic allowance are both being increased by £1,000 a year.
+The standard Universal Credit allowance and the Working Tax Credit basic allowance are both being increased by £1,000 a year.

-- New claimants won't need to prove 'gainful self-employment' if they are self employed and applying for Universal Credit.
+New claimants won't need to prove "gainful self-employment" if they are self employed and applying for Universal Credit.

 Claimants who have Covid-19 or are self-isolating can receive advance payment upfront without having to go to a jobcentre.

 Small and medium businesses - the Coronavirus Business Interruption Loan Scheme

-- Scheme starts Monday March 23.
+The scheme starts on Monday March 23.

-- The next quarter of VAT payments due from companies at the end of March has been deferred until the end of June.
+The next quarter of VAT payments due from companies at the end of March has been deferred until the end of June.

-- After announcing mortgage 'payment holiday' for three months for homeowners last week, Mr Sunak announced a £1 billion package to support renters by increasing the housing benefit under Universal Credit.
+After announcing mortgage "payment holiday" for three months for homeowners last week, Mr Sunak announced a £1 billion package to support renters by increasing the housing benefit under Universal Credit.

 Recipients would receive welfare to pay at least 30 percent of market rents for their local area.

 Stops short of a rental pause.